OmniLens: Towards Universal Lens Aberration Correction via LensLib-to-Specific Domain Adaptation

-This article introduces a flexible framework OmniLens for universal CAC based on automatic LensLib generation and domain adaptation.
-OmniLens starts from training a base universal CAC model with strong generalization ability on a convincing lens database AODLib.
-This is achieved by the proposed EAOD method for automatically designing large amount lens samples, where an evolution framework is put forward to enrich the diversity of generated lens structures, and the hybrid optimization strategy equipped with comprehensive optimization objectives is employed to ensure reasonable aberration behaviors.
-In terms of network design, we employ the HQCP as an additional modality to guide the CAC process, which improves the zero-shot performance of the base model, while significantly contributing to superior results in the challenging few-shot setting.
-Experimental results on diverse lens samples demonstrate that the performance of the base universal model is comparable to that of the lens-specific model, where only fast fine-tuning on a little data is required for the universal model to outperform the lens-specific one.
-The base OmniLens model reveals the potential to serve as a powerful pre-trained foundation in the field of CAC, significantly elevating the ceiling of CAC models.
-Moreover, we develop an efficient domain adaptation method to deal with the specific lens with unknown lens descriptions, where the base model is adapted to the target lens with its unpaired aberration data.
-The DCP property of optical degradation is utilized to derive an unsupervised regularization term for enabling domain adaptation training.
+This paper introduces a flexible framework OmniLens for universal CAC based on pre-training on LensLib and LensLib-to-specific domain adaptation.
+A pre-training model with strong generalization ability is first developed based on a lens database AODLib.
+This is achieved by the proposed EAOD method for automatically designing large amount lens samples covering a diverse range of real-world aberration behaviors.
+The pre-trained model also reveals the potential to serve as a powerful pre-trained foundation.
+Moreover, we develop an efficient domain adaptation method to deal with the specific lens with unknown lens descriptions based on the DCP property of optical degradation.